 - If you haven’t already, make an appointment at our (or another university’s) writing center so you understand tutoring from a writer’s perspective firsthand.

-- Pick up an application at any of these (4) sites: The Writing Center (CRT 127), the Center’s Library East Wing satellite, the English Dept. main office (CRT 439), or the bulletin board opposite the Curtin Hall 4th floor elevators.
+- Pick up an application at any of these (3) sites: The Writing Center (CRT 127), the Center’s Library East Wing satellite, or the bulletin board opposite the Curtin Hall 4th floor elevators.

 - Read carefully the instructions on the cover sheet (both sides) to be sure you submit all required materials in hard copy only.